Dominick Welch: Collegiate career

 Welch committed to St. Bonaventure University in April 2018.
 He played in 110 games over four seasons, and was named team captain.
 In his senior season, he was awarded 2022 NIT All-Tournament honors after leading his team to the semifinals.

 After graduating from St. Bonaventure with a degree in video production, Welch entered the transfer portal and was signed by the University of Alabama as a graduate student in May 2022.
 Following the 2022 Buffalo shooting, Welch insisted on changing his jersey number from #1 to #10 in honor of the ten victims who lost their lives.

 His 2022–23 season with Alabama was plagued by injuries, but he saw action in 20 games.

 Professional career

 Welch went undrafted in the 2023 NBA draft, and started his professional career by signing with UBSC Graz in August 2023.

 He tried out for the Memphis Hustle of the NBA G League in October 2023, but was waived.

 Welch was signed by the Buffalo eXtreme of the American Basketball Association (ABA) in January 2024, averaging 30.3 points in his three games with the team.

 He was signed by the Montréal Toundra of the Basketball Super League (BSL) in February 2024, averaging 14.1 points per game.

 Welch was signed by the KW Titans of the Basketball Super League (BSL) in October 2024.

+He played thirteen games for Team FOG Næstved of Basketligaen before being released by the team in December 2025.

+Welch signed for the Windsor Express of the Basketball Super League (BSL), where he played two games before being released in March 2026.

+He was signed by the KW Titans of the Basketball Super League (BSL) in March 2026.